j0617johnny/INDE577_final_report/Unsupervised_learning/K-means/README.md

 ## Tuning Hyperparameters in K-Means Clustering

-Hyperparameters in K-Means clustering, such as the number of clusters (K) and the choice of distance metric, can significantly impact the clustering results.
+Hyperparameters in K-Means clustering, such as the number of clusters $k$ and the choice of distance metric, can significantly impact the clustering results.
 Techniques such as cross-validation and grid search can be employed to tune hyperparameters and optimize clustering performance.